cryspen/scalable-mls-id/draft-kiefer-scalable-mls.md

 This draft defines two modifications to the main MLS protocol in {{!RFC9420}}.

-First, it defines expandable trees in Section {{expandable-tree}} that allow retrieving and storing only the minimally required tree information to participate in an MLS group.
+First, it defines expandable paths in Section {{expandable-tree}} that allow retrieving and storing only the minimally required tree information to participate in an MLS group.
 An expandable tree can always be completed to a full MLS tree as described in